gabriel-sk-williams/universal-swap/README.md

 This server uses Go version 1.22.5

-Run `go run main.go` in your project's directory to start the server.
-The results of server interactions will print to the terminal; or open your browser to `http://localhost:5000`.
+Enter `go run .` or `go run main.go` in the project's directory to start the server.
+The results of server interactions will print to the terminal.
+You can also open your browser to `http://localhost:5000`.

 The available routes are as follows:
 ```go